uncbiag/mermaid/README.md

 # Setup

-* To compile the spatial transformer code (used for 2D map versions), simply go to the external/stn.pytorch directory and exectute 'python build.by'
+* To compile the spatial transformer code simply go to the libraries directory and exectute 'python build.by'